 This project started on 1 April 2020.
 We had planned to travel to Qaanaaq this month for discussions and planning with community members, however due to the COVID19 pandemic, our first field trip has been postponed to late August or later.
-We continue to plan and do background research virtually.
+We are in the early stages of this project.